Erwan Regulus

-Erwan Regulus (born 15 May 2000) is a Guadeloupean footballer who plays as a goalkeeper for French side JA Drancy and the Guadeloupe national team.
+Erwan Regulus (born 15 May 2000) is a Guadeloupean footballer who plays as a goalkeeper for French side JA Drancy and the Guadeloupe team.

 Club career

 Regulus began his career at AJC before joining the Stade Lamentinois youth setup.
 He was promoted to the first-team from the U19 squad and played one season in the local Guadeloupe Division of Honor before moving to Paris to continue his studies, where he was recruited by Philippe Lemaître, manager of National 2 side JA Drancy in the northeastern suburbs of the city.
 He signed a contract with the club in July 2019, even though they had just added veteran keeper Mignon N'Dingha.
 The 19-year-old made his team debut on 10 August 2019 as the starting keeper on the first matchday and kept a clean sheet in their win over Haguenau.
 He was named man of the match by Le Parisien for his performance in his second start, a 1–0 loss to SC Schiltigheim at home the following week.